HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 Caching benefits both the end users (they get their web pages quickly) and the companies serving the web pages (reducing the load on their servers).
 Caching really is a win-win!

 Web architectures typically involve multiple tiers of caching.
-There are four main places (‘caching entities’) where caching can occur:
+There are four main places ('caching entities') where caching can occur:

 * An end user's web browser.
 * A service worker cache running in the end user's web browser.